Abhishekk3107/rock-papers-scissors/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under no license.
+You are free to use, modify, and distribute this project as you wish.
 ---

 Made with ❤️ by [Abhishekk3107](https://github.com/Abhishekk3107)